-As a result of Air National Guard activities based at the Westchester County Airport decades ago, PFOA and PFOS (PFAS) levels above the current EPA health advisory limit of 70ppt have been found in samples from monitoring wells on the airport property.
-As part of the training, the ANG they would practice putting out fires using foam manufactured with PFAS.
+As a result of Air National Guard (ANG) activities based at the Westchester County Airport decades ago, PFOA and PFOS (PFAS) levels above the current EPA health advisory limit of 70ppt have been found in samples from monitoring wells on the airport property.
+As part of the training, the ANG would practice putting out fires using foam manufactured with PFAS.
 In 2018, the County reinstated the groundwater testing program at the airport that had been discontinued during the prior administration.
+In light of this discovery, Westchester County has filed a lawsuit against the United States federal government, the ANG, the Department of Defense, the United States Air Force, the State of New York, the New York State Air National Guard, as well as the companies responsible for manufacturing this toxic foam.
+As of July 19, 2019, the litigation was combined into one multidistrict litigation in the federal District Court of South Carolina.
+The lawsuit is ongoing, and collectively includes over 100 separate plaintiffs.
 Based on the sampling and ground water flow patterns, the County, in cooperation with the NYS Department of Environmental Conservation, is developing a remediation plan for the airport.
 The County is also working closely with the NYC Department of Environmental Protection due to the proximity of the airport to the reservoir system.
 So far PFAS levels have been non-detectable in the reservoir.
 We are seeking financial support from the US Dept of Defense to assist with remediation costs due to their responsibility for the contamination.